ThinkInvis/RoR2-TILER2/ModMeta/README.md

 TILER2 is a library mod.
 It won't do much on its own, but it may be required for some other mods.

+**IMPORTANT KNOWN ISSUE** in current version: When disabled as managed by TILER2, items/equipments will erroneously appear in command droplets.
+This is currently being investigated.

 ### User-Facing Features

 TILER2 mostly contains features that are useful for mod developers, but it also adds some things that normal users can take advantage of.